 Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state in honor of Volunteer Appreciation Month.
-Jenni Grossman of Grand Junction in the Western Slope region started out as a troop support volunteer, but quickly took on more volunteer roles, including troop cookie manager.
-She is also a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.
+Jamie Buttermore of Grand Junction in the Western Colorado region is a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.

-GSCO asked Jenni to answer a few quick questions about her volunteer experience.
+GSCO asked Jamie to answer a few quick questions about her volunteer experience.
 We hope you find her as inspiring as we did.

 Why did you become a Girl Scout volunteer?